CSE210-Group5/cse210-fa22-ucsd-group5/docs/decisions/0009-search-feature.md

 ## Decision Outcome

-We chose not to implement the feature due to time and resource constraints
+We chose not to implement the feature due to time and resource constraints.
+Additionally, the browser search in page functionality provides some limited support for this by default.